cyakimov/helios/README.md

 In a nutshell, with Helios you can:

-* Identify users using existing identity providers like Google, Auth0, Okta, etc.
+* Identify users using existing identity providers like Google, Auth0, Azure AD, etc.
 * Secure and authenticate access to any domain or path
 * Configure authorization policies using [CEL](https://github.com/google/cel-spec) expressions
 * Use Helios as gateway or reverse proxy